b-it-bots/mas_perception/mas_perception_libs/docs/python_package.md

 * `_execute_cb`: perform object detection and respond to the action client.

 ### `ImageDetectionActionServer`
-An extension of `SceneDetectionActionServer` which uses `SingleImageDetectionHandler` and `ImageDetector` for detecting from an image extracted from a `sensor_msgs/PointCloud2` message, then calculating the detected objects' poses.
+An extension of `SceneDetectionActionServer` which uses `SingleImageDetectionHandler` and `ImageDetectorBase` for detecting from an image extracted from a `sensor_msgs/PointCloud2` message, then calculating the detected objects' poses.

 ## [`utils.py`](../ros/src/mas_perception_libs/utils.py)